-River systems and dams within the South West of WA are divided into three categories based on stocking activities to establish an appropriate level of environmental protection, while providing for sustainable recreational stocking activities.
-These are:
+River systems and dams within the south-west of Western Australia to be divided into three categories based on stocking activities, to establish an appropriate level of environmental protection while providing for sustainable recreational stocking activities.
+These categories are:

 Category 1 - Closed Waters - Waters where the recreational stocking of trout will not be approved.
-The waters in this category have been identified as comprising of pristine or unique aquatic environments, or containing threatened or protected species vulnerable to trout stocking.
+The waters in this category have been identified as comprising pristine or unique aquatic environments, or containing threatened or protected species vulnerable to trout stocking.

-Category 2 - Restricted Waters - Waters approved to be recreationally stocked with trout that have been identified as containing areas of high conservation value in sections of the waterway.
-These waters may include tributaries and/ or sections of the waterway where the recreational stocking of trout will not be approved if populations of threatened or protected species or areas of special significance are threatened by the introduction of trout.
+Category 2 - Restricted Waters - Waters where the recreational stocking of trout may be approved, as deemed acceptable by a translocation risk assessment process.
+Restricted waters have been identified as containing areas of high conservation value in sections of the waterway.
+They may include tributaries and/or sections of the waterway where the recreational stocking of trout will not be approved if populations of threatened or critically endangered species (as defined under the Environment Protection and Biodiversity Conservation Act 1999) or areas of special significance are threatened by the introduction of trout.
 The waters in this category have also had a clear history of recreational stocking.

 Category 3 - Open Waters - Waters that are approved to be recreationally stocked with trout.
-The waters provided for in this category have been identified as areas of lower conservation value where the introduction of trout will have lower impact on the existing ecosystem.
+The waters provided for in this category have been identified as areas of lower conservation value and the introduction of trout will have lower impact on the existing ecosystem.
 These waters have a clear history of recreational stocking.

-- Proposal 2 Recreational trout stocking guidelines for river systems and dams are clearly set out and followed according to Table 1. - Proposal 3 Any proposal to stock brown or rainbow trout outside the provisions of this proposed management paper be considered on a case-by-case basis, through the Department of Fisheries' translocation risk assessment and/or the aquaculture licensing process. - Proposal 4 The Department of Fisheries is to maintain a schedule of individual public waters within Category 2 and 3 waters where the stocking of either rainbow trout or brown trout for recreational purposes is permitted.
-Any request to cease stocking practices in individual waters within Category 2 and 3 is to be considered by the RFFSS on a case-by-case basis, and approved by the Department of Fisheries' Chief Executive Officer. - Proposal 5 The RFFSS is responsible for the development of the annual trout stocking strategies for State public waters in accordance with the trout translocation policy.
-Stocking approval for public waters shall be sought prior to any stocking activities, from the Department of Fisheries' Chief Executive Officer, by providing formal advice in relation to annual stocking proposals.
+Recreational trout stocking guidelines for river systems and dams are clearly set out and followed according to Table 1 (page 13)

+Any proposal to stock brown or rainbow trout outside the provisions of this proposed management paper be considered on a case-by-case basis, through the Department of Fisheries' translocation risk assessment and/or the aquaculture licensing process.

+The Department of Fisheries is to maintain a schedule of individual public waters within Category 2 and 3 waters where the stocking of either rainbow trout or brown trout for recreational purposes is permitted.
+Any request to cease stocking practices in individual waters within Category 2 and 3 is to be considered by the Department of Fisheries in collaboration with Recfishwest on a case-by-case basis, and approved by the Department of Fisheries' Chief Executive Officer.

+The Department of Fisheries in collaboration with Recfishwest will be responsible for the development of the annual trout stocking strategies for State public waters in accordance with the trout translocation policy.
+Stocking approval for public waters will be sought from the

+Department of Fisheries' Chief Executive Officer prior to any stocking activities, by providing formal advice in relation to annual stocking proposals.
 Advice should include the size, number and life stage of the fish to be stocked and the proposed stocking dates and locations.
-It should also detail the individuals and groups represented throughout the decision-making process. - Proposal 6 Recreational stocking activities in public waters may only be undertaken by the Department of Fisheries, or by persons authorised, and under conditions specified by the Department of Fisheries' Chief Executive Officer.
+It should also detail the individuals and groups represented throughout the decision-making process.

+Recreational stocking activities in public waters may only be undertaken by the Department of Fisheries, or by persons authorised by the Department of Fisheries' Chief Executive Officer, and under conditions specified by the Department of Fisheries' Chief Executive Officer.